BerWang/web/01 Lab 2 Dynamic Websites.md

 ## 3 Adding Search Functionality

 There are not many books in our database so displaying them all is not a problem however once we increase the number of books significantly we need to find a way to filter them.
 In this section we will be implementing a simple search functionality.
-Start by opening the `index.html` template file.

 1. If you look directly under the first route you will see a second route commented out (lines 42-63).
 Comment out the route you have been using in section 2 and uncomment this one.
 Restart the script.
-2. Notice the route uses a different template (`newindex.html`) which contains an html form.
+2. Notice the route uses a different template (`newindex.handlebars`) which contains an html form.
 This will display a search box and button.
 3. Type in your search term `sqlite` and click on the search button, this reloads the page.
 You will see the search term `sqlite` remains in the text box and the page displays the books that match your search term.
 	1. Click in the _address bar_ in your browser and look carefully at the URL.
 	2. It ends with the string `?q=hello`.